Call/WhatsAppText +1 (302) 613-4617

 “The hardest part of Berklee Online isn’t the music.
 It’s writing about the music in a way your instructor can grade.”

-A session guitarist enrolled in Berklee’s Music Production program does not need to be taught production—she records professionally every week.
+A session guitarist enrolled in Berklee’s Music Production program does not need to be taught production — she records professionally every week.
 She needs help structuring her harmonic analysis of a recorded track as a scholarly essay with correct Chicago footnotes and music-specific terminology applied in the academic format her instructor grades.
-A working music teacher pursuing Berklee’s Music Education degree does not need pedagogy explained—he has been teaching for fifteen years.
+A working music teacher pursuing Berklee’s Music Education degree does not need pedagogy explained — he has been teaching for fifteen years.
 He needs help writing his curriculum design assignment in the APA-formatted scholarly register that meets Berklee’s graduate academic standards.

 Berklee Online also draws a global student body of ESL learners writing academic papers in English as a second or third language.
 Our editing and proofreading service addresses both language-level support and music-specific academic register for international students enrolled in every Berklee program.

-Module-Based Assignments with Graded Discussion Posts
+Graded Discussion Posts

 Academic Integrity

-Tutoring and Consultation, Not Substitution
+Tutoring and Consultation

 Program Breadth

-Every Berklee Online Program, Every Module
+Every Berklee Online Program

 Academic Support Services for Berklee Online Students